jonesmatr/What-2-Watch/README.md

 - Utelly API Key: 014185e72cmsh93a40585366113fp1ab874jsn76d5fb150940
   - Utelly API documentation: [utelly-tv-shows-and-movies-availability-v1.p.rapidapi.com](utelly-tv-shows-and-movies-availability-v1.p.rapidapi.com)

-## Contributing

-Contributions to the What-2-Watch project are welcome.
-If you would like to contribute, please follow the standard guidelines for contributing to open-source projects, including fork, branch, make changes, and submit a pull request.

 ## License

 The What-2-Watch project is licensed under the [MIT License](LICENSE).

-## Contact

-For any questions, feedback, or suggestions, please feel free to contact the project team at [email@example.com].